A bit of flexibility goes a long way...

 - 61% saw an improvement in teamwork

 Flexible working won't work for every job role, every organisation, and every employee.
-But the numbers look good – flexible working can have a positive impact on productivity and profitability, making it something worth exploring for UK businesses.
+But the numbers look good – flexible working can have a positive impact on productivity, profitability and retention, making it something worth exploring for UK businesses.